HomeFitness & WellnessCourtney Snowden's Winning Weight Loss Formula

 “Yes, surgery jump-started it, then therapy helped.
 Because I got to process that I am an emotional eater.
 When I’m happy, I eat; when I’m sad, I eat; when I want to celebrate with people, I eat.
 The first thing I do when I hear somebody dies is buy a chicken and take it over there; that is how we love, right?” she explains.
 “What therapy also did was interrupt a harmful pattern and allow me to get a clear one on normal eating habits.”
 Before getting a handle on her problems with food, Snowden had been losing and gaining the same 25 to 40 pounds.

 Snowden also wants to debunk any misconceptions that weight loss surgery is easy.
 “Getting the surgery is a process.
 It is a six-month commitment that some people might consider severe,” she explains.
 “But like anything else, it is a tool.
-I’m committed to doing what I am supposed to do: eating protein-heavy vegetables, trying to keep sugar to a minimum, and working out regularly.
+I’m committed to doing what I am supposed to do: eating a protein-heavy diet with vegetables, trying to keep sugar to a minimum, and working out regularly.

 Committing to A Healthier Lifestyle